Thousands Of Serbians Protest Alleged Electoral Fraud

-Belgrade: Thousands of protesters gathered Saturday in Belgrade in the biggest of a series of rallies against alleged electoral fraud.
+(MENAFN- Gulf Times) Thousands of protesters gathered on Saturday in Belgrade in the biggest of a series of rallies against alleged electoral fraud.

 It marked the 13th consecutive demonstration since the December 17 parliamentary and local elections in which Serbian President Aleksandar Vucic's party said it secured a commanding victory.